frptools/epicycle/README.md

 As a final note before we get started, remember- this is boilerplate.
 You should change as much of it as you like to suit your personal development preferences.
 If you're ok with the chosen tools though, you should be able to simply start building your application.

+## Features

+- Isomorphic rendering of Motorcycle-based client application
+- Clear separation of server-side logic from presentation
+- Clean segregation of components allowing later extraction to separate components and microservices
+- One-stop-shop build process for development and testing
+- Integrated routing and component-isolated style management

 ## Setup & Installation

 Clone or extract this project to your development directory and run: